-For switch stacks, the archive download-sw and archive upload-sw privileged EXEC commands can be used only through the stack's active switch.
-Software images downloaded to the stack's active switch are automatically downloaded to the rest of the stack members.
+For switch stacks, the archive download-sw and archive upload-sw privileged EXEC commands can be used only through the stack master.
+Software images downloaded to the stack master are automatically downloaded to the rest of the stack members.

 To upgrade a switch that has an incompatible software image, use the archive copy-sw privileged EXEC command to copy the software image from an existing stack member to the one that has incompatible software.
 That switch automatically reloads and joins the stack as a fully functioning member.